Mukid-Ahsam/HR_Attrition_Dashboard/README.md

 -	Added slicers to allow users to filter by department and education level for dynamic data exploration.
 -	Organized KPIs, charts, and visuals into a single dashboard sheet with consistent styling and layout for a professional look.

+## Project Insights
+-	16% of employees have left the organization, indicating a moderate level of turnover.
+-	Employees with Bachelor’s Degrees had the highest attrition count, followed by those with Master’s and Associate’s degrees.
+-	Laboratory Technicians, Sales Executives, and Research Scientists are the top roles affected by attrition.
+-	The R&D department accounts for the highest attrition (56%), followed by Sales (39%).
+-	Single employees show higher attrition rates compared to married and divorced staff.
+-	The 25–34 age group has the most attrition, suggesting potential dissatisfaction or early career mobility.
+-	While males represent a slightly higher portion of the workforce, both genders experience similar attrition patterns.

+## Concution
+By identifying these trends, HR teams can take proactive steps to address underlying issues—such as job satisfaction, workload, or career development opportunities—and implement targeted retention strategies.
+This dashboard demonstrates the power of Excel as a tool for data-driven decision-making in HR analytics.

 ## Dashboard Interaction
 - <a href="https://github.com/Mukid-Ahsam/HR_Attrition_Dashboard/blob/main/HR%20Attrition%20Dashboard%20Image.png" >View Dashboard<a/>